MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-compatibility-reports.md

 ## Use the Windows feature update device readiness report

-The **Windows feature update device readiness report (preview)**  provides a device-level view of compatibility risks associated with an upgrade or update to a chosen version of Windows.
+The **Windows feature update device readiness report**  provides a device-level view of compatibility risks associated with an upgrade or update to a chosen version of Windows.

 > [!IMPORTANT]
 > The insights in this report are specific to the target version of Windows you select when generating the report.
 To ensure accuracy of insights, confirm that your selected OS version matches the version of Windows you intend to deploy.